kotaaaa/github_resume/README_EN.md

 ## **Objective**

 I am Software Developer with 2.5 year's experience in E-Commerce industry.
 I am mainly involved in the back-end development of item's inventory management and order transfer, but also in the front-end and infrastructure areas.
 I am also well versed in operational tasks such as load test and parameter tuning of middleware such as Nginx, Kubernetes.
-In graduate school, I was engaged in research on data mining using natural language processing.
+In graduate school and undergraduate project, I was engaged in research on data mining using natural language processing for 3 years.
 I was selected as a JASSO scholarship recipient for exemption from repayment for my achievements during my studies, including external presentations at peer-reviewed international conferences.
 Currently, I would like to get an opportunity to work as a backend engineer to work on new product development.

-## **Summary**

-- Software Developer with 2.5 year's experience in E-Commerce industry.
-- 1 years of research internship in Data mining at Japanese Largest portal site company(Yahoo!
-Japan)
-- Research achievements in natural language processing and web mining through 3 years

-## **Strengths**

-- Engineering skills and 2 years and 5 months of work experience in front-end, infrastructure, dev-ops, and cloud computing, with a focus on back-end.
-- Ability to take ownership and drive the project as a team.
-- Ability to communicate smoothly with stakeholders inside and outside the team, regardless of nationality or language, and to work towards goals
-- Specialized skills in data analysis and natural language processing / Analytical skills for understanding user behavior

-## **Skills**
+## **Hard Skills**

 ### Programming language